Gs-Linguashop/phonograph-alphabet/consonant_symbols.md

-# Consonant Symbols
+# Supplementary Consonant Symbols

-These are some consonant symbols/modifiers indented for use with the phonograph alphabet.
+These are some supplementary consonant symbols/modifiers indented for use with the phonograph alphabet.

 * glottal stop: `'`
 * nasalization: `˜` `˙` `˛`